scrim-network/hpc-docs/examples/R/foreach_mpi/foreach_mpi.md

 ```

 ## Example R Script
 In this example, we have a simple function we want to individually apply to all numbers in a vector.
 The script applies the function to the numbers in parallel and then writes out the results as an RData file.
 This design can be used to parallize any [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) workload.
+The full script can be found [here](https://github.com/scrim-network/hpc-docs/blob/master/examples/R/foreach_mpi/foreach_mpi.R).

 Load the required libraries.